jacksonbull87/Roses-Explosion/README.md

 track_name | artist_name | cm_id| label | release_date | rank | add_date | velocity | peak_rank | peak_date | time_on_chart | track_genre|year
 -----------|-------------|------|-------|--------------|------|----------|----------|-----------|-----------|---------------|------------|----

+### ChartMetric API - Spotify Popularity Data For Artists
+In order to show historic trends in popularity score for our TikTok artists, I created another API helper function to retreive data over the past 12 months, `since_date = 2019-09-02`, but only for artists who had a peak rank between 1 and 10.
+    `from cm_api import get_fan_metrics`

+Using one of Pandas' built-in datetime methods, I engineered a new feature:

+`ttwk_mstr['era'] = ttwk_mstr['release_date'].dt.year`